TOC (auto-generated)

 [1] The requirement to be registered with the TPB will depend on whether you are providing a tax agent service for a fee or other reward.

-[2] For more information refer to information under Clearance certificate and Variation application.
+[2] For more information see Clearance certificate and Variation application section above.